AdamsLabNotreDame/Aboelnour_et_al/README.md

 # Code

-This code is intended to serve as a repository to observe how the data was processed and analyzed.
+This code is intended to serve as a repository showing how data was processed and analyzed in the manuscript (Aboelnour et al. 2025).
 To run code, several packages must be installed, including both R and python packages.
-We prefer using a conda/mamba environment, and to facilitate the setup we have provided the sysVI.yml (integrations with sysVI or scVI tools were performed in this environment) and edgeR.yml, r_packages.txt
-(all differential expression analysis, and most of the figure generation), these contain all conda and pip installable dependencies.
+We prefer using a conda/mamba environment, and to facilitate the setup we have provided the sysVI.yml (integrations with sysVI or scVI tools were performed in this environment) and edgeR.yml, r_packages.txt (all differential expression analysis, and most of the figure generation), these contain all conda and pip installable dependencies.